NextronSystems/analysis-cockpit-manual/usage/administration.rst

 Configure Notifications
 -----------------------

-As described in :ref:`usage/basic-concepts:Log Processing and Cases`, the Analysis Cockpit is able to forward logs to a SIEM system in case this particular log line was added automatically to a case with the type "Incident".
+As described in :ref:`usage/basic-concepts:cases and log processing`, the Analysis Cockpit is able to forward logs to a SIEM system in case this particular log line was added automatically to a case with the type "Incident".